bEsPoKeN-tOkEns/token-tester/README.md

 - [weird-erc20](https://github.com/d-xo/weird-erc20)
 - More soon, which includes actually-deployed contracts

-TODO: cite code4rena and immunefi reports.
-Rari vault re-entrancy with cETH was 1 million
-TODO: add more to catalog?

 ## Use Cases
 Token Tester can be used in a variety of scenarios, including: